 In the drums, we store items such as hard white wheat, dry beans, oats, oat groats, salt, and sugar so we can stay ahead of the curve and save money for items we know we’ll always need.

 In the five-gallon buckets, we store other items we don’t need in large quantities.
-Items like baking soda, flaxseed, our limed eggs (or water-glassed eggs), and anything else that falls into that smaller item category.
+Items like baking soda, flaxseed, our limed eggs (aka water-glassed eggs), and anything else that falls into that smaller item category.

 Harvest Kitchen